-Duvet covers come in synthetic fabrics, silk, and cotton, and others.
-The polyester blends are usually less expensive but also are chemically processed and create some health risks.
+Duvet covers come in cotton, silk, and synthetic fabric options.
+As with most things, polyester blends are usually less expensive but also chemically processed and bring some inherent health risks.
 Silk is a luxurious fabric but tends to be more expensive.
-Some complain that silk duvet covers slide more than they would like.
-Cotton, particularly percale cotton, is the most durable, healthiest, and versatile of the choices.
-For that reason, cotton tends to be the favorite choice in duvet covers.
+Some owners also complain that silk duvet covers slide more than they would like.
+Cotton, particularly percale cotton, is our favorite option, offering durability, versatility, and, most importantly, comfort.

 Opt for Quality

-One of the biggest concerns that people have is how to use a duvet cover.
-Most duvet covers have either buttons or zippers on one end of the cover while the other three sides are seamed shut.
-On the inside of the duvet cover, are ties at each corner that helps to keep the duvet in place inside the cover.
+Most duvet covers have either buttons or zippers on one end of the cover, while the other three sides are sewn.
+On the inside of the duvet cover are ties at each corner that help secure the duvet inside the cover.
 Once the duvet is in place, you simply zip or button the end and place it on the bed.

-Many duvet users advise turning the cover inside out and laying it on the bed.
-Lay the duvet on top so that it matches up with the corners and tie each corner.
-Starting at the closed end of the duvet cover, roll the duvet jelly-roll style to the bottom and turn right side out.
-Smooth with your hands and button or zip closed.
+Many devoted duvet fans suggest first turning the cover inside out and spreading it out on the bed, then stretching the duvet out on top of the cover so that the corners match.
+Tie each corner, and then, starting at the closed end of the duvet cover, roll the duvet jelly-roll style to the bottom and turn it right side out.
+Smooth the bedding with your hands, close the cover, and enjoy your beautiful bed!

 Percale, the Perfect Choice

-If you love the softness and luxury of our percale sheets, you will love that same comfort and opulence of our duvet covers.
-Our duvets, like our sheets, are great for people with allergies or sensitivities.
-Though your duvet will be fluffy, the cover will keep you cool and sleeping like a baby.
-And our quality craftsmanship will withstand frequent laundering.
+If you love the softness and luxury of our percale sheets, you’ll love that same comfort and opulence in our duvet covers.
+Our duvets, like our sheets, are also an excellent option for people with allergies or sensitivities.
+Though your duvet will be fluffy, the cover will keep you cool, and you’ll sleep all night comfortably.
 If you have questions about any of our products, please contact us for more information.
-You can soon be sleeping well with a Thomas Lee Percale Duvet Cover.
+We know you’ll sleep well!